-A rate "lock" or "commitment" is a lender's promise to hold a certain interest rate and a certain number of points for you for a certain period of time during your application process.
-This ensures that your interest rate will not get higher during the application process.
+A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a certain number of points for you for a certain period of time while your application is processed.
+This means your interest rate can't get higher while you are working through the application process.

-Rate lock periods can be various lengths of time, between 15 to 60 days, with the longer period typically costing more.
-You can get a longer period for your lock, but in choosing this option, will most likely have a higher interest rate than you would with a shorter span of time
+Rate lock periods can vary in length, between fifteen to sixty days, with the longer spans generally costing more.
+You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would have with a shorter rate lock period

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.